 There have been a number of gripping war movies in recent years, but this is the best TV series on combat in some time.
 Plenty of screen time is dedicated to the women, all of whom prove to be just as steely as the soldiers on the front lines of World War II.
 TPT Passport

-Our critic Chris Hewitt's favorite movies of 2020
+Chris Hewitt's favorite movies of 2020

 Jessica Bruder's nonfiction book seemed unfilmable, but director Chloé Zhao and star Frances McDormand reconceived it as a magical, compassionate drama about people living without homes.
 In theaters Feb.
 19.

 A documentary?
 From Romania?
 Yes, it sounds deadly.
 But your jaw will drop within minutes as the film starts with a fire at a heavy metal concert, and it'll keep dropping as the corruption and betrayals pile up.
 Amazon, YouTube

 A band teacher who dreams of being a jazz musician learns his purpose during a sweetly funny "It's a Wonderful Life"-like journey.
 Disney Plus